imahbub/portfolio/eos.md

 - 97%+ Positive first impression from /e/OS users who updated.
 - 95% Of the surveyed users thinks the new update is now capable of replacing their existing google dependent workflow.

-We have also gotten a lot of feedback from the things that did not work out as expected.
-Like missed opportunities, animation, etc. We started working on better research based on those shortcomings.
+We have also gotten a lot of feedback for the things that did not work out as expected.
+Like missed opportunities, lack of excitement in some parts, lack of hints for the newly implemented designs, etc. We started working on better research based on those shortcomings.

 ## Challenges I faced while working on this project